 It is an unfortunate fact that as loved ones get older, many will become injured, lose their motor skills or suffer from dementia.
 As a result, some will need the care that a nursing home or assisted living facility provides.
 However, you may have heard many stories in the media and from other people about the unsettling issue of nursing home abuse and neglect in certain institutions.
 As a result, you are highly motivated to find the best facility possible for your loved one.
 If you follow a few steps when selecting a nursing home or assisted living facility, you can ensure that your loved one will receive the best possible treatment.

-If you suspect that your loved one is being mistreated, an experienced personal injury attorney can explain your rights to you and work to hold the responsible parties accountable for their actions.
+If you suspect that your loved one is being mistreated, an experienced Birmingham nursing home abuse attorney can explain your rights to you and work to hold the responsible parties accountable for their actions.

 Although the recommendations of friends and family members should not be discounted, it is important to do your own research to find a facility that offers the best care within your budget.
 Medicare’s “Nursing Home Care” website is a good place to start.
 This website ranks nursing home facilities in your area on several areas using a one to five star system.

 Experts recommend working from the highest rating down, starting with the facilities that consistently achieve four of five stars.
 However, since these facilities may have a waiting list or only accept private insurance, many may not be available or within your budget.
 Beware of nursing homes that have been rated “Special Focus Facilities,” as these consistently have a history of poor performance.

 Although the ratings are important, experts also recommend that the facility’s distance from you is even more essential in finding the best fit.
 Since a closer facility would make it more likely that you would visit often and be better able to monitor your loved one’s care, such a facility is generally better than a higher-rated one farther away.